-AGR 2915 INTERNSHIP IN AGRICULTURE (TR) 1- 4 cr. hrs.
+AGR 2915 INTERNSHIP IN AGRICULTURE (TR)

-AGR 2930 SPECIAL TOPICS IN AGRICULTURE (TR) 1 cr. hr.
+AGR 2930 SPECIAL TOPICS IN AGRICULTURE - Deleted

 AGR 2931 AGRICULTURAL SEMINAR I 1 cr. hr.

 This independent study course will increase your awareness of career opportunities in agriculture and expose you to various agricultural occupations.
 The course will introduce you to some of the industries allied to agriculture and to agencies and organizations that support agriculture.
 (TR)